Firm Profile > BTG Legal > Mumbai, India

 BTG Legal > The Legal 500 Rankings

-White-collar crime Tier 3
+India > White-collar crime Tier 3

 BTG Legal > Firm Profile

 BTG Legal is a disputes and transactional law firm in India with best-of-breed technical expertise, a culture of innovation and teamwork, and an unrelenting commitment to excellence.
-BTG’s team comprises over 22 lawyers including 6 partners across 3 offices in New Delhi, Mumbai and Bengaluru.
+BTG’s team comprises over 22 lawyers including six partners across three offices in New Delhi, Mumbai and Bengaluru.
 Our lawyers have worked at established Indian and international law firms as well as in-house in large conglomerates, and bring immense depth and experience to the team.

 We provide expert advice tailored to our clients’ business needs in a form that is simple, direct, and solution-oriented.
 We work on each transaction with the highest professional standards, bringing strong technical expertise and a clear-thinking commercial approach, whilst maintaining transparency at all times in our professional relationships.